ECB policymaker Kazimir rejects calls to quit after corruption charge - NewsBreak

 ECB policymaker Kazimir rejects calls to quit after corruption charge

-PRAGUE (Reuters) -Slovak central bank governor and European Central Bank policymaker Peter Kazimir said on Wednesday he would remain in office and fight charges of bribery amid calls to consider standing down.
+PRAGUE, Oct 13 (Reuters) - Slovak central bank governor and European Central Bank policymaker Peter Kazimir said on Wednesday he would remain in office and fight charges of bribery amid calls to consider standing down.

 Kazimir, a member of the ECB's governing council, reiterated he was innocent and would appeal the prosecutor's charges, an early stage of proceedings before a decision is made whether the charged person stands trial.